What's this comic about?

 Is this a furry comic?

-Technically, it's a "funny animal" comic – meaning they are basically humans in animal forms.
+Technically, it's a "funny animal" comic – meaning they are basically humans in cuter forms, and should be treated as such.
 They have hands, not paws, and they identify themselves as people, not specific species.
-Still, I'm fine with labeling the comic as furry, though.
-It's easier that way!
-I won't turn away any potential reader base.
+Still, I'm ok with labeling the comic as furry, if you wish to do so.
+I won't turn away that potential reader base.
+Plus, if you're the type that won't read something just because of that label, maybe you should take a long look at yourself and your motives.
+If the comic is good, it's ok that the characters have tails!

 Why did you choose animal forms?